nijakow/42-lectures/C_Programming/01_Patterns.md

     return NULL;
 ```

-Writing _NULL Guard_ patterns that way is _dangerous_ since both versions of the code above check whether `ptr` is equal to `0` (meaning the numerical value zero, not the "pointer to nothing" called referred to by `NULL`).
+Writing _NULL Guard_ patterns that way is _dangerous_ since both versions of the code above check whether `ptr` is equal to `0` (meaning the numerical value zero, not the "pointer to nothing" referred to by `NULL`).
 Due to the fact that `NULL` is not the same thing as as the number zero - although on some platforms it might be represented by the same value - the resulting code will _not be portable_.
 Therefore, compiling it on a different machine might break the guard, leading to undefined and unwanted behavior.

 ### Initialization Patterns